 In 2000 twenty-six networked computers were installed in a dedicated technology classroom in the Library.

-An industrial kitchen was built in the basement of the McIntosh Building in preparation for new NSW Board of Studies courses in Food Technology and Hospitality and to accommodate the increasing popularity of these courses.
+In addition, the Brother Ambrose Stand was erected on Damien Oval, and an industrial kitchen was built in Level One of the McIntosh Building in preparation for new NSW Board of Studies courses in Food Technology and Hospitality and to accommodate the increasing popularity of these courses.

 In 2005 four tennis courts were built at the northern end of BC Oval and the College farm was completely redeveloped (a large barn; a bigger plot for plants and vegetables; brand new sheep and cattle yards and security fencing).
 Also, work on Hermann Oval (named after Mr Hermann Fischer who for many years worked at the school as a volunteer farmhand) was completed.